openstack/ironic/doc/source/drivers/ilo.rst

 * Remote Console
 * HW Sensors
 * IPA runs on the bare metal node and pulls the image directly from swift.
-* IPA deployed instances always boots from local disk.
+* Supports booting the instance from virtual media (netboot) as well as booting locally from disk.
+By default, the instance will always boot from virtual media for partition images.
 * Segregates management info from data channel.
 * UEFI Boot Support
 * UEFI Secure Boot Support